theta360developers/4k-long-video/README.md

 The spatial audio file is not saved by default to avoid people having to delete the file.
 * Heat.
 I have not tested this fully, but the camera does seem to get hotter.
 You may need to blow a fan on the outside of the camera body.
 Or, use it in the winter only. ;-)
-* Not all video players support HEVC.
+* Not all video players support High Efficiency Video Compression.
 This is a new compression standard and a new frontier.
 * metadata is stripped out of the file.
 You may need to inject the metadata using a tool after your shoot.
 Instructions are below.

 ---